YumcoderCom/YumcoderCom/README.md

 I am a highly motivated and results-oriented individual with a strong work ethic.
 I am also a team player and I am able to work effectively with others to achieve common goals.
 I am confident that I have the skills and experience necessary to be successful in a web or mobile development role.

+Yumcoder is a combination of the words "yum" and "coder".
+Yum is a Japanese word that means "delicious".
+So, Yumcoder could be interpreted as "delicious coder" or "coder who creates delicious things".
+It could also be a play on words, as "yum" can also be used as an exclamation of satisfaction.
+In this case, Yumcoder could be interpreted as "coder who creates things that are satisfying".

 ---

 ### :hammer_and_wrench: Languages and Tools :